High-fidelity spatial mode transmission through a 1-km-long multimode fiber via vectorial time reversal

-Optical time reversal, which is also referred to as phase conjugation\cite{boyd2003nonlinear}{}, is an alternative method for modal crosstalk suppression.
+Optical time reversal, which is also referred to as phase conjugation \cite{boyd2003nonlinear}{}, is an alternative method for modal crosstalk suppression.
 The concept of time reversal is illustrated in Fig.~\ref{fig:setup}(a).
 The wavefront of an optical beam transmitted by Bob is distorted by an aberrating medium as shown in the left panel.
 Reflecting the beam by an ordinary mirror at Alice's side is not helpful as the wavefront becomes distorted even more severely (see the middle panel).
 In contrast, a time-reversing mirror flips the sign of phase of the reflected beam, and consequently wavefront distortion can be exactly corrected after propagating through the same aberrating medium \cite{boyd2003nonlinear}{} as illustrated in the right panel.
 Although we use a simple plane wave to illustrate the concept, it should be noted that time reversal is applicable to an arbitrary spatial mode.
-Nonetheless, optical time reversal is investigated mainly for optical imaging\cite{yaqoob2008optical, wang2015focusing, yang2019angular, shen2016focusing,judkewitz2013speckle, mosk2012controlling, cui2010implementation, papadopoulos2012focusing, ma2018reconstruction,ma2020structured, morales2015delivery}{} but only rarely for optical communication until recently\cite{czarske2016transmission, bae2019compensation}{}.
-In addition, a perfect realization of time reversal account for not only the spatial degree of freedom but also the polarization.
-However, all experimental demonstrations in MMFs\cite{ma2020structured, ma2018reconstruction, morales2015delivery, papadopoulos2012focusing, czarske2016transmission, bae2019compensation}{} to date have been solely based upon scalar time reversal which only accounts for the spatial degree of freedom, while ignoring polarization.
-As we will show later, the polarization mixing is severe in a long fiber and thus scalar time reversal can only succeed in a short MMF ($\approx$1~m)\cite{ma2020structured, ma2018reconstruction, morales2015delivery, papadopoulos2012focusing, czarske2016transmission}{} or a few-mode fiber\cite{bae2019compensation}{}.
-It should be noted that while many demonstrations of transfer matrix inversion have taken into account the polarization\cite{carpenter2014110x110,ploschner2015seeing,gordon2019characterising,mounaix2019time, mounaix2019control}{}, this method cannot be used in a long, unstabilized fiber as mentioned earlier.
-In the following, we experimentally show how vectorial time reversal can be used to support 210 modes over a 1-km-long MMF.
-To illustrate the potential of our method, a mode-multiplexed QKD protocol is proposed that is suitable for realization in real-world, unstable links with a practical, scalable implementation.
+Optical time reversal has been investigated for biological tissues \cite{yaqoob2008optical, wang2015focusing, yang2019angular, shen2016focusing,judkewitz2013speckle, mosk2012controlling, cui2010implementation, papadopoulos2012focusing, ma2018reconstruction,ma2020structured, morales2015delivery}{} and MMFs \cite{ma2020structured, ma2018reconstruction, morales2015delivery, papadopoulos2012focusing, czarske2016transmission, bae2019compensation}{}.
+The textbook description of time reversal \cite{boyd2003nonlinear}{} assumes a scalar incident field $\textbf{\text{E}}_{\text{scalar}}(\textbf{\text{r}}) = \hat{\epsilon} A(\textbf{\text{r}}) e^{i \textbf{\text{k}} \cdot \textbf{\text{r}}}$, where $\hat{\epsilon}$ is the polarization unit vector, $A(\textbf{\text{r}}) $ is the complex field amplitude, $\textbf{\text{r}}$ is the position vector, and $\textbf{\text{k}}$ is the wavevector of the incident field.
+It can be seen that the polarization $\hat{\epsilon} $ and the complex field amplitude $A(\textbf{\text{r}}) $ are separable from each other.
+The scalar time reversal of the incident field can be expressed as \cite{boyd2003nonlinear}{}